cloud-of-clouds/SCFS/README.md

 0 127.0.0.1 2181
 ```

+To use Zookeeper to store the system metadata you should use the _-zookeeper_ flag when mounting the system.

 ### Mounting SCFS
 To mount SCFS you just need to run the following command in the root of the project: